-Class A performance shares vested on the company being admitted to the official list of the ASX
+Class A performance shares vested on the company being admitted to the official list of the ASX and 950,000 ordinary shares were issued.

 The company used judgement in estimating the probability of the non-market performance criteria (Class C and Class D Performance Shares) being met at grant date.